rpy2/rpy2/doc/notebooks/introduction.md

 ## The `r` instance

-The object :data:`r` in :mod:`rpy2.robjects` represents the running embedded `R` process.
+The object `r` in `rpy2.robjects` represents the embedded `R` process.

-If familiar with R and the R console, :data:`r` is a little like a communication channel from Python to R.
+If familiar with R and the R console, `r` is a little like a communication channel from Python to R.